laitifranz/traiNreal/README.md

 Therefore, we developed an idea for helping people at home and don't feel alone during workouts.

+#### Update
+Official repository of IEEE Star 2023 paper "Meta-trainer: an augmented reality trainer for home fitness with real-time feedback".
+Presented at the International Workshop on Sport Technology and Research in Cavalese, Italy the 15th of September 2023.

 <!-- WORKFLOW -->
 ### Workflow
 ![Workflow](images/workflow_light.png#gh-light-mode-only)